Launch offer — 50% off all plans.

 This matters because it removes the burden from you.
 You don't have to negotiate with the AI about what to include.
 You don't have to be the one who cuts features and feels bad about it.
 The constraint is structural, and structure doesn't argue back.

-Scope creep kills more side projects than bad code, bad design, or bad marketing combined.
-Fix it before you write your first function.
+Scope creep wastes more engineering capital than bad code or bad design because it looks productive while it happens.
+Fix it before the first sprint is committed.
 Write a scoped PRD first.

 Keep reading